 Descendants of William LAMB & Mary BROWN

 The Descendant Journal is a history, in genealogical format, of the descendants of William LAMB , born circa 1763 and Mary BROWN, born circa 1753, as far as I have been able to compile to date.
 William and Mary had seven children.
-Agnes, married William DAVIDSON, Ann married John MACKIE, William married Christian KNOWLES, Susan married George JOHNSTON, Lewis married Elizabeth ??, Mary married Alexander CATTO and the youngest son, Alexander married Elizabeth BARRON in Foveran, Aberdeenshire, Scotland in 1822, and lived in Logie Buchan, Aberdeenshire, Scotland, where six children were born to them.
+Agnes, married William DAVIDSON, Ann married John MACKIE, William married Christian KNOWLES, Susan married George JOHNSTON, Lewis married Elizabeth ??, Mary married Alexander CATTO.
+Their youngest son, Alexander married Elizabeth BARRON in Foveran, Aberdeenshire, Scotland in 1822, and lived in Logie Buchan, Aberdeenshire, Scotland, where six children were born to them.

 In 1852 Alexander and Elizabeth's eldest son, Lewis (1822-1914), set out for Canada .
 He first made his home with his aunt Catherine BARRON and her husband John BROCKIE in a settlement called Bon Accord, Nichol Township, Wellington County, near Elora, Ontario.
 In September of 1854, Louis, along with his cousins, William, George and John Brockie and several others set out for the valley of the Saugeen.
 He chose to settle on Lots 36 & 37, Con A of Greenock Township, near the present day town of Paisley, in Bruce County.
 This adventure was described thus in William BROCKIE's obituary in the Paisley Advocate of Nov.
 1905: